wemake-services/wemake-python-styleguide/docs/pages/api/index.rst

 5. Code must be written for people to read, and only incidentally for machines to execute
 6. Value consistency over syntax-ish readability
-7. Consistent code is more readable then inconsistent
+7. Consistent code is more readable then inconsistent code
 8. Do not force people to choose, they will make mistakes
-9. Made choices must be respected
+9. Choices made must be respected

 Overview